• 10.00am - 5.30pm

 • Chelsea, London

-The roots of the Opium War (or First China War) lay in a trade dispute between the British and the Chinese Qing Dynasty.
-By the start of the 19th century, the trade in Chinese goods such as tea, silks and porcelain was extremely lucrative for British merchants.
-The problem was that the Chinese would not buy British products in return.
-They would only sell their goods in exchange for silver, and as a result large amounts of silver were leaving Britain.
+By the start of the 19th century, trade in Chinese goods - such as tea, silks and porcelain - was extremely lucrative for British merchants.
+However, the Chinese wouldn't take British products in return; they would only sell their goods in exchange for silver.
+As a result, Britain's silver reserves were being gradually depleted.

-In order to stop this, the East India Company and other British merchants began to smuggle Indian opium into China illegally, for which they demanded payment in silver.
+To rectify this trade imbalance, the East India Company and other British merchants began to import Indian opium into China illegally, demanding payment in silver.
 This was then used to buy tea and other goods.
-By 1839, opium sales to China paid for the entire tea trade.
+By 1839, opium sales to China paid for the entire British tea trade.

 Chinese resistance

-Chinese efforts to end the trade were initially successful.
-In May 1839 they forced the British Chief Superintendent of Trade in China, Charles Elliott, to hand over the stocks of opium at Canton for destruction.
-This outraged the British, and was the incident that sparked conflict.
+In May 1839, the Chinese forced the British Chief Superintendent of Trade in China, Charles Elliott, to hand over the stocks of opium at Canton for destruction.
+This event caused outrage among the British, and was the spark that ignited the war.

 Soldiers and sailors at the British Factory at Canton, 1840s